crgm-net/linode/README.md

 # StackScript - Create hosting
-Use Linode StackScript to create simple CentOS 7 server for hosting.
+The file StackScript_CentOS7_basic-puppet.sh is a Linode StackScript to create a simple minimal CentOS 7 server for hosting.

 # Vagrant - Create local copy
-Use Vagrant to create a system for Dev on local laptop.
-Run StackScriptl (need to modify for compatility).
+Use Vagrant to easily create/destroy systems on your local computer for development.
+Automatically run StackScript (need to modify for compatility) in Vagrant VM.

 # Puppet
-Create puppet modules/manifests on local dev system and push to Linode once tested.
+All system configuration will be managed by puppet, so our snowflake server can be easily reproduced at a moments notice.
+Create the modules/manifests files on the local dev system and when they are tested push to Linode.

 # docker
+The Docker images will run the hosted services, so parts of the server can be easily rebuilt without doing a full installation.

-Create docker images on local dev system and push to Linode.
+Create docker images on local dev system and push to Linode when done.